haydnelm/is310-coding-assignments/Command-Line-Data-Curation/README.md

 For my assignment, I decided to store pokemon data in a rich table.

-The table has three columns: Name, Type, Shiny
+The table has three columns: Name, Type, and Shiny.
-Name is simply the pokemon's name, type is the pokemon's type, and shiny is whether or not the pokemon is shiny t/f
+Name is simply the pokemon's name, type is the pokemon's type, and shiny is whether or not the pokemon is shiny t/f.

 Upon running the script you will see an example table including charmander, bulbasaur, and squirtle.
 These entries will not be included in the users own table.